khachoang1412/khachoang1412.github.io/_pages/publications.md

 ---
 ## Conference posters

+1. F. Fourati, A. U. Rahman, **Khac-Hoang Ngo**, E. J. Oughton, A. Jindal, and M.-S. Alouini, “Optimal network deployment for global connectivity,” in _The European Conference on Networks and Communications (EuCNC) & 6G Summit_, Grenoble, France, Jun.
+2022.

+1. **Khac-Hoang Ngo**, “Age of information in prioritized random-access,” in _IEEE SPS - EURASIP Summer School on “Defining 6G: Theory, Applications, and Enabling Technologies”_, Linkoping, Sweden, Aug.
+2022.

+1. **Khac-Hoang Ngo**, “Massive uncoordinated access for the Internet of Things: A novel information theoretic framework,” in _9th Heidelberg Laureate Forum (HLF)_, Heidelberg, Germany, Sep.
+2022.

 1. **Khac-Hoang Ngo**, S. Yang, and M. Guillaud, “Generalized Gaussian model for data-driven learning in communications,” in *International Zurich Seminar on Information and Communication (IZS)*, Zurich, Switzerland, Feb.
 2020.